 The Classical Conditions in Full

-Classical Lakshmi Yoga is built on three conditions that must all be satisfied at once.
-Each condition is independent, but the full result described in the texts requires all three to align.
+Classical Lakshmi Yoga is built on the strength of the 9th lord, and the Venus-special reading adds Venus's own dignity or participation.
+Each condition is independent, but the full result described in the tradition requires them to align.
 Most charts satisfy one or two conditions partially and rarely deliver the unqualified textbook outcome.
 Reading these conditions honestly is the first step toward a calibrated interpretation.

-Condition 1: Venus Must Be the 9th Lord
+Condition 1: The 9th Lord Must Be Strong

-The first condition is structural — Venus must rule the 9th house in the chart under examination.
-Because Venus rules only two signs, Taurus and Libra, this condition is rashi-specific.
-Venus rules the 9th only when one of these two signs falls in the 9th house.
-That happens in Virgo Ascendant (Taurus is the 9th sign) and Aquarius Ascendant (Libra is the 9th sign).
+The first condition is structural: identify the lord of the 9th house in the chart under examination and judge its strength.
+The 9th lord changes with the ascendant.
+For the Venus-led subset, Venus rules the 9th only when Taurus or Libra falls in the 9th house.
+That happens in Virgo Ascendant, where Taurus is the 9th sign, and Aquarius Ascendant, where Libra is the 9th sign.

 Condition 2: Venus Must Be in Dignity

 The dignity requirement is essential because Lakshmi Yoga is a refined yoga of grace.
-A debilitated Venus cannot easily deliver the goddess's signature qualities — it produces a strained, compromised, or chaotic version of fortune even when other conditions are met.
-So an exalted Venus is the gold standard for this yoga; an own-sign Venus is the second-best; and a friendly-sign Venus is the floor below which Parashari Lakshmi Yoga properly is no longer present.
+A debilitated forming planet cannot easily deliver the goddess's signature qualities.
+It produces a strained or compromised version of fortune even when other conditions are met.
+For the Venus-led form, exalted Venus is the gold standard, own-sign Venus is the second-best, and a genuinely friendly sign is the minimum dignity below which the Venus-special Lakshmi reading becomes too weak to state confidently.

 Beyond sign dignity, Venus also needs to be free of combustion.
 Venus orbits inside the Earth's orbit and can fall within the Sun's combustion range.
 A deeply combust Venus loses much of its capacity to function as an independent significator of beauty and grace, even when it occupies its own or exaltation sign.
 The combustion threshold for Venus in classical practice is often taken as around 10 degrees of separation from the Sun, with deeper combustion producing more significant attenuation.